Morning Glory (2010 film): Critical response

 Kenneth Turan of the Los Angeles Times stated: "Though the film's advertising gives the impression that McAdams is one among equals, the reality is that this is her show. (...) she's never carried an entire film as completely and as easily as she does here."
-Roger Ebert of the Chicago Sun-Times compared Rachel McAdams' performance to Amy Adams' Academy Award nominated role in Junebug.
+Roger Ebert of the Chicago Sun-Times compared Rachel McAdams' performance to Amy Adams' Academy Award-nominated role in Junebug.

 Keaton's performance was praised as well.
 According to ReelViews, "Keaton is so good at her part that one can see her sliding effortlessly into an anchor's chair on a real morning show."
 Critics said that there was good chemistry between Diane Keaton and Harrison Ford.
-Peter Travers of Rolling Stone stated: "Ford and Keaton are delicious together."
-For Rex Reed, "Some of the on-camera bitchery between Mr. Ford and Ms. Keaton is laugh-out-loud witty."
-But it was also noted that Keaton was underused in the film.
+Peter Travers of Rolling Stone stated: "Keaton and Ford are delicious together."
+For Rex Reed, "Some of the on-camera bitchery between Ms. Keaton and Mr. Ford is laugh-out-loud witty."
+However, several critics also felt that Keaton was underused in the film.

 In a 2023 interview with James Hibberd of The Hollywood Reporter, Ford reflected on how Morning Glory performed after being asked by Hibberd if he learned something about some of the not-well received films he made during the late 1990s and early 2000s, musing that even if the film "got its money back", he feels like Michell's direction and the performances of McAdams and Keaton could have been enough to make the movie work, as he believes that the film should have worked with all that talent.